Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Numerical results, statistical evaluations, and discussion

-This result indicates that, from a statistical standpoint, Rastall gravity is able to significantly alleviate the hydrostatic mass bias.
-Nevertheless, a test with a larger sample of galaxy clusters and more lensing mass data is necessary, both to further assess the viability of Rastall gravity and to constrain the value of the Rastall parameter $\lambda$ using observational data.
+This result indicates that, in the context of the linear fit, Rastall gravity is able to significantly alleviate the hydrostatic mass bias.
+Nevertheless, a test with a larger sample of galaxy clusters and more lensing mass data is necessary, both to further assess the viability of Rastall gravity and to obtain the more reliable constraint of the value of the Rastall parameter $\lambda$ using observational data.
 Another noteworthy outcome of this study is that it addresses the issue encountered in Ref.~\cite{Desai2022}, where the hydrostatic mass bias could not be alleviated within the considered framework.

+Since there exist uncertainties in the measurements, as mentioned before, it is necessary to evaluate the goodness-of-fit using $\chi^2$ and $\chi^2_\nu$ based on Eqs.~(\ref{chirumus}) and (\ref{reducedchirumus}), respectively.
+It is worth noting that larger values of $\chi^2$ and $\chi^2_\nu$ indicate that the measurements deviate more strongly from the values predicted by the model.
+Moreover, the denominator in the $\chi^2_\nu$ evaluation contains the number of parameters, which is relevant for Rastall gravity as it introduces an additional degree of freedom, namely $\lambda$.

+The results of the goodness-of-fit calculation are presented in Table~\ref{tablechi}.
+It can be seen that the improvement in the linear fit (i.e., the slope approaching unity) does not always correspond to a better goodness-of-fit.
+In particular, although certain values of the Rastall parameter yield slopes that are closer to the expected value, the corresponding $\chi_\nu^2$ values indicate that the overall agreement with the data is not necessarily improved.

+This behavior suggests that, while Rastall gravity is able to capture the global trend of the data (as reflected in the slope), there remain non-negligible discrepancies at the level of individual data points.
+In other words, the model can improve the overall scaling relation, but does not fully account for the scatter in the observational data.

+A similar feature is observed in the second scenario, where the comparison with lensing mass shows that the inclusion of Rastall gravity does not always lead to a better goodness-of-fit compared to the standard (non-Rastall) case.
+This indicates that, although Rastall gravity can alleviate the hydrostatic mass bias in terms of the slope, it does not systematically improve the statistical consistency with the data.

+Note that, in the context of the first scenario where we confront the Rastall version of the hydrostatic mass of galaxy clusters with the observed baryonic mass, we use the dataset of the observed baryonic mass employed in Ref.~\cite{Mashhoon2014}.
+In that work, non-local gravity is used as the modified theory of gravity, and the authors obtain the best-fit value of $\mathbf{M} = 0.84 \pm 0.04$, which is lower than our best-fit value in the first scenario, i.e., $\mathbf{M} = 1.07 \pm 0.11$.
+However, in their work, the goodness-of-fit was not evaluated.
+This motivates us to calculate their goodness-of-fit and compare it with our results.

+As shown in Table~\ref{tablechicompare}, the comparison with non-local gravity reveals that the latter provides a better goodness-of-fit, despite the fact that the linear relation obtained in the Rastall framework is closer to the expected one.
+This highlights a trade-off between capturing the global behavior of the data and achieving a statistically better fit.

+Overall, these results indicate that Rastall gravity provides a viable phenomenological framework that can improve certain aspects of the mass discrepancy problem, particularly at the level of scaling relations.
+However, it does not universally outperform other modified gravity models, such as non-local gravity, when evaluated using standard goodness-of-fit criteria.
+This suggests that further investigations, including larger data samples and more refined modeling, are necessary to fully assess its effectiveness.